Housing

 Step 1: Apply for Campus Housing

-- Complete the Housing Application process outlined by the Housing Office.
-You must do this to secure housing on campus, even if you need housing accommodations.
+• For new students: complete the Housing Application process outlined by the Housing Office.
+You must do this to secure housing on campus, even if you need disability-related housing accommodations.

 Step 2: Determine What to Request